 Take regular breaks

-Break up the monotonous hours in the backseat by taking regular breaks.
+Break up the monotonous hours in long car journeys with children by taking regular breaks.
 Service stations can provide an essential toilet stop, fuel pump and bite to eat within easy distance of the main roads.

 If you’re looking for something a little different, take a glance at a map and see what landscapes and amenities are on your route.
 You could find the perfect picnic stop or a spot to stretch the legs at the next turn.
 If you’re driving an electric car, the ESB have provided information on various charging points across the country.